A guerrilla gardener installed a pop-up wetland in the LA River. Here's how — and why

 Across the country, as urban development replaces tree cover and natural landscapes with buildings and parking lots, guerrilla gardeners flout local ordinances to disperse seeds or otherwise alter their environment, usually with an overriding mission to reclaim underused public spaces.
 They seek to grow healthy produce in urban food deserts, capture greenhouse gases and beautify their neighborhoods.

-The movement has taken many forms, from creating a verdant oasis for the nation's largest housing project in New York City, to planting a front-yard vegetable garden in defiance of state law in Florida, to grooming a busy bike path in Seattle.
+The movement has taken many forms, from creating a verdant oasis for the nation's largest housing project in New York City to grooming a busy bike path in Seattle.

 Here in LA, Rosenberg's guerrilla tactics include trespassing and planting without permits in the publicly managed waterway.
 Getting to his wetland requires jumping railroad tracks and scaling down the steep side of the channel to the riverbed.
 But as far as he's concerned, it's open to the public.